football player Thiago alcantara snapshot_rating

 Athlemetrics Predictor HTML report preview

-Online visual preview version: suitable for web display of ratings and role profiles, and can be further customized as a report template (HTML + CSS + JS).
+Online visual preview version: suitable for web display of ratings and role profiles, and ready to be customized as a report template (HTML + CSS + JS).

 PDF export